recursiveintelligence/Self-Backtracking/README.md

 ```
 You can change the parameters in the `configs/sft.conf` file.

+- New: control training subset size with `dataset_percent` (default 2.0).
+Example: set to 5 for training on 5% of the dataset.
+If `dataset_percent` is not present, the script falls back to the legacy `num_train` count; otherwise it defaults to 2%.

 If you want to use multiple GPUs:
 ```bash
 accelerate launch \